Jiroge/Jiroge/README.md

 ### Hi there 👋

 Welcome to my Github.
 My degree is in statistics.
 I formerly worked in a factory that exported fruit to China.
 Technology and career path are two of my interests.
 As a result, I was given the opportunity to study the Generation using the MERN stack (MongoDB, Express, React, Nodejs), and I developed full stack development skills.
 I was taught how to create a website by professionals in the industry.
 Online courses are also available for independent learning.
-Additionally, we do projects during the boot camp.
+Additionally, we did projects during the boot camp.
 We had agile with a scrum framework working groups for grooming, sprint planning, daily scrum, and sprint retrospective.
 In addition to learning a lot while attending the Generation, I also developed my hard skills and soft skills, and most importantly, gained a lot more friends in the boot camp.

 <!--